×

 When we asked expats and global nomads about the quality of medical care in Missouri, they replied:

 "Missouri offers a wide range of healthcare services, including primary care, specialty care, mental health services, and preventive care.
 The state is home to many excellent hospitals and medical facilities, including Barnes-Jewish Hospital in St. Louis, Mercy Hospital St. Louis, and University of Missouri Health Care in Columbia.
 Other notable medical centers in the state include CoxHealth in Springfield, St. Luke's Hospital in Kansas City, and SSM Health St. Mary's Hospital in St. Louis.
-These hospitals and medical facilities provide comprehensive care for a variety of medical needs, from routine check-ups to complex surgeries," mentioned one expat in Missouri.
+These hospitals and medical facilities provide comprehensive care for a variety of medical needs, from routine check-ups to complex surgeries," said one expat.

 What are medical services in Missouri like?